Japan Sinks: 2020 – Critical Analysis

 Japan Sinks or Nippon Chinbotsu (Submerged Japan) is a novel by writer Sakyo Komatsu , which was published in 1973 by Kobunsha and took nine years to complete.

-Japan Sinks: 2020 is an ONA (released directly on the internet) licensed by Netflix and animated by the studio Science Saru (The Tatami Galaxy, Eizouken! ) directed by Pyeon-Gang Ho and master Masaaki Yuasa ( Devilman Crybaby ).
+Japan Sinks: 2020 is an ONA (released directly on the internet) licensed by Netflix and animated by the studio Science Saru (The Tatami Galaxy, Eizouken! ) with direction by Pyeon-Gang Ho and the master Masaaki Yuasa ( Devilman Crybaby ).

 The anime premiered on July 9, 2020 and has 10 episodes.